Gen711/Fall18/phylogenetics.md

 source ~/.bashrc
 ```

-> Make a conda environment, activate it, and install BLAST.
+> Make a conda environment, activate it, and install raxml and mafft.
+Make sure you know what these software packages are used for.

 ```
 conda create -y --name gen711